josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎴_tarot_of_prime_ministers.md

 ---

 ## 🏮 Footer
-*Tarot of Prime Ministers* is a symbolic Polaris node using narrative archetypes to understand governance tone across eras.
+*🎴 Tarot of Prime Ministers* is a symbolic Polaris node using narrative archetypes to understand governance tone across eras.
 It is deliberately humorous, not analytical, but pairs neatly with:

 - **🔮 Post-Chaos Governance Archetypes**
 - **🧠 Institutional Weather Systems**
 - **🏛️ Archetypes of Bureaucratic Behaviour**

-_Last updated: 2025-11-16_
+_Last updated: 2025-11-22_